-There is no 'typical' student on the Foundation Year course.
-It attracts a diverse range of students, from 17 to over 70, and from a variety of educational, ethnic, professional and social backgrounds.
+There is no 'typical' student on the Foundation programme.
+It attracts a diverse range of students, from 18 to over 70, and from a variety of educational, ethnic, professional and social backgrounds.
 This diversity is something we celebrate in itself and makes the course an enjoyable and shared adventure.
 The course is organised around the question, 'What Does It Mean To Be Human?' and the more perspectives we have, the better.

 How is this course taught and assessed?

 You will be taught through a combination of lectures by experts in different fields, seminar and tutorial discussion in small groups, and peer-led sessions with current undergraduates.
 You will also have one-to-one discussions with tutors.

 To introduce you to the range of assessments involved in undergraduate study, you will be assessed by written assignments, a portfolio, a presentation and an exam.
 There is lots of support and advice available and you'll work closely with your personal tutor to get the most out of the year and think about what comes next.

 What are my career prospects?

 On satisfactory completion of the Foundation programme you can progress to an undergraduate degree in the Faculty of Arts.
 We cannot guarantee progression to your first choice of degree but where this is not possible we will do our best to offer a suitable alternative.